django-oscar/django-oscar/README.rst

 * django-oscar-jirafe_ - Integration with the Jirafe_ analytics package
 * django-oscar-paymentexpress_ - Integration with the `Payment Express`_ payment
   gateway
-* django-oscar-budgets_ - Managed budgets (can be used for giftcard functionality and loyalty schemes)
+* django-oscar-accounts - Managed accounts (can be used for giftcard functionality and loyalty schemes)

 .. _django-oscar-datacash: https://github.com/tangentlabs/django-oscar-datacash